Siguza/IOHIDeous/docs/index.md

 1. Put our data in `eventFlags`.
 2. Offset `evg`.

 And we have our 4 bytes copied.
-(Note that `shmem_addr` is used as source rather than `evg`, so we cannot copy anything else than the true `eventFlags`.)
-Of course the other few dozen kilobytes of memory belonging to the structure are quite a an obstacle when rewriting pointers, as they threaten to lay waste to everything in the vicinity.
+(Note that `shmem_addr` is used as source rather than `evg`, so we cannot copy anything other than the true `eventFlags`.)
+Of course the other few dozen kilobytes of memory belonging to the structure are quite a an obstacle if we want to rewrite pointers, as they threaten to lay waste to everything in the vicinity.
 It turns out that there are quite a lot of gaps though which are left untouched by initialisation and if special care is taken, this method can actually suffice.
-(Note that there is a call to `bzero` in `initShmem`, but that also uses `shmem_addr` as argument rather than `evg`, so no harm is done to any memory we offset to.)
+(Note that the call to `bzero` in `initShmem` also uses `shmem_addr` as argument rather than `evg`, so it does no harm either to the memory we offset to.)

-_This is implemented in [`src/hid/exploit.c`](TODO)._
+_This is implemented in [`src/hid/exploit.c`](../src/hid/exploit.c)._

 For reading memory it is kind of a fundamental requirement though that we don't destroy the target structure, and the same could also still prove very useful for writing.
-With initialisation pretty much out of our control, the only way we can achieve this is if the initialisation of the target memory runs _after_ the initialisation of our shared memory.
+With initialisation pretty much out of our control, the only way we can achieve this is if the initialisation of the target memory happens _after_ the initialisation and offsetting of our shared memory.
 In most cases this means we have to reallocate the target objects after offsetting `evg`, but we could also have a buffer that is (re-)filled long after its allocation.
 The general idea is:

 1. Make a lot of kalloc allocations using objects whose corruption has no bad consequence (e.g. buffers).
 2. Offset `evg`.
 3. Reallocate the memory intersecting `evg` (possibly using different objects).
 4. Perform some read or write operation (we'll get to that in a bit).

-Point 3 is a bit tricky to pull off, since there is no straightforward way of telling which objects exactly intersect with `evg`.
+Point 3 is a bit tricky to pull off, since there is no general way of telling which objects exactly intersect with `evg`.
 A naive implementation would just reallocate _all_ sprayed objects - which works, but has terrible performance.
 So, it's time for some heap feng shui!
 The `IOSurface` API offers a way to "attach CF property list types to an IOSurface buffer" - more precisely, you can store arbitrarily many results of `OSUnserializeXML` in kernelland, as well as read those back or delete them at any time.
-Seems like made for our cause!
+Seems like freaking made for our cause!
 Using that, we can do the following:

-1. Allocate an `IOSurface`.
+1. Create an `IOSurface`.
 2. Spray the heap by attaching lots of `OSString`s to the surface.
 3. Offset `evg`.
 4. Read back the stored strings.